Volunteer

 Museum Docent

-Do you have a passion for history & science?
+Do you have a passion for history and science?
 Are you an enthusiastic person who loves teaching and working with children?
+We recruit docents to present tours and programs to the public.
+French-language profiency is an asset.
+We also have a special interest in recruiting senior volunteers to facilitate our seniors' programs.

-• Deliver hands-on, curriculum-linked in-museum education programs during school, family, and other large group visits, including some set-up and clean-up and/or conduct guided tours in an engaging manner
+• Deliver hands-on, curriculum-linked in-museum education programs to a variety of ages during school, family, and other large group visits, including some set-up and clean-up and/or conduct guided tours in an engaging manner

 • Participate in introductory training (includes study of interpretive program delivery materials and observing fellow docents to gain knowledge and skills in leading groups)